vietwillnguyen/vietwillnguyen.github.io/content/about.md

 **Autonomous Systems Engineer**
 _Santa Clara, CA | June 2020 – October 2020_

-- Spearheaded software development for a public health initiative with Santa Clara County, resulting in a full-stack autonomous robot for sanitization.
+- Spearheaded software development efforts for a public health initiative in collaboration with Santa Clara County, resulting in the creation of a full-stack autonomous robot for sanitization purposes.
-- Implemented robotic control algorithms on Raspberry Pi and Jetson TX2 using Python and ROS.
+- Implemented robotic control algorithms on the Raspberry Pi and Jetson TX2 using Python and ROS.

 ---